wadpac/GGIR/CONTRIBUTING.md

 #### Committing the changes to the master branch

-The last step would be committing your changes to the master branch and making a pull request as with any other contribution to the package.
-Note that running the `pkgdown::build_site()` function will edit the files within the docs folder, and probably add some new files.
-It is important that these changes to the files in the docs folder are also part of the pull request.s
+The last step would be committing and pushin your changes to github and making a pull request as with any other contribution to the package.
+Note that, running the `pkgdown::build_site()` function will edit the files within the docs folder, and probably add some new files.
+This only applies when editing information from the github.io website.
+It is important that these changes to the files in the docs folder are also part of the pull requests, as otherwise the website would not be updated.

 ## New release